yaggytter/sample-template-aws-proton/README.md

   --minor-version "0" \
   --status "PUBLISHED"

-# After published the template, you can create the service to environment account and create the pipeline to management account using AWS Proton console or CLI on management account
+# After publishing the template, you can create the service in environment account and create the pipeline to management account using AWS Proton console or CLI on management account
 https://ap-northeast-1.console.aws.amazon.com/proton/home#/services

 ```

-## How to debug templates for Proton?
+## How to debug templates for AWS Proton?

 The templates for Proton are using jinja2 to replace placeholders in the template.
-So the template is not worked as a CloudFormation template before replacing placeholders.
+Now, the template will temporarily not work as a CloudFormation template before the replacing of placeholders.

 You can use 'jinja2cfn.py' script to replace placeholders to debug it.

-- Edit 'debug/envdata.py' adjusting with your template.
+- Edit 'debug/envdata.py' to adjust with your template.
-- Execute following command to emulate replacement process.
+- Execute the following command to emulate replacement process.

 ```
 $ pip install Jinja2
 $ python ../debug/jinja2cfn.py ./service/instance_infrastructure/cloudformation.yaml > ./tmp.yaml
 ```

-- You can debug tmp.yaml using regular method for CloudFormation.
+- You can debug tmp.yaml using regular method of CloudFormation.

-## TODO
+## TO DO

 - Grant least privilege access for IAM roles